 The meerkat is a member of the mongoose family.
-They have a small round body measuring about 42-60cms.
-Of this 17-25cms is the tail which is long and small.
+They have a small round body measuring about 42-60cms (16.5-23.6in).
+Of this 17-25cms (6.7-9.8in) is the tail which is long and thin.
 At the tip it is black.
-The average weight for a meerkat is 720-730 grams with females being slightly smaller than females.
+The average weight for a meerkat is 720-730g (25.4-25.8oz) with females being slightly smaller than males.

 The meerkats body is fawn or brown in colour.
 On the underside they have no fur which means their black skin shows through.
-Across they have fur which is darker than the rest in bands reaching from one side to another.
+Across the back they have fur which is darker than the rest in bands reaching from one side to another.
 These continue down the entire back.

 The meerkat is an omnivore.
 The primary portion of their diet is insects.
 They will feed on lizards, scorpions, snakes, small mammals, plants, fruits and fungi.
 Occasionally they will take small birds.

 Meerkats range across Namibia, Angola, Botswana and South Africa.
 In this area the temperature ranges from 43oC to 18oC.

-After 11 weeks 3-4 pups are produced, they are born with closed eyes and ears.
+After 11 weeks an average of 3-4 pups are produced though there may be up to 8 in a single litter.
+They are born with closed eyes and ears.
 They spend the start of their life in the burrow.

 After three weeks the pups will begin to venture out of their burrow.
 Some of the meerkats in the group will sit with the babies while the other adults go foraging.
 A week after emerging they will go on their first hunt with the adults.

 Only the dominant female will mate.
 She kills any other females babies who are born into the group.

 In the morning meerkats will point their bellies towards the sun to warm up after the cold desert nights.
 After this they will set off to go foraging as a mob.
 This mob may be made up of 30 individuals or more.